 Following telephone discussion with strategic leads for engagement within the different police forces and OPCCs the strand lead will collate information from their community engagement strategy and activity plan documents to gain a better understanding of the engagement landscape in the North of England.

-Currently developing an online area for further network engagement/documentation
+Currently developing the online hub for further network engagement/documentation

 Review of Police Training and Learning Development

 There is a programme of research currently underway which aims to review police training and learning, including knowledge and understanding of and reactions to the new College of Policing Policing Qualifications Framework, in the context of the introduction of the national apprenticeship levy.
 The findings from this research project will inform the further development of the N8 PRP training and learning strand to 2020 and help support the sustainable continuation of training and learning for N8 PRP members post 2020.
 The findings could also contribute to the national College of Policing consultation exercise on the current and future training needs and practices of police forces.

 Workshops: by end of February 2017 five training and learning workshops have been developed and delivered:

 !
 Opportunity for partners to bid for funds up to £3,000 to support training workshops Find out more

 The Staff Exchange and PhD Internship Scheme has now been rolled out and two successful bids have been awarded in the first round:

 Staff Exchange award: ‘Policing Ethics’.
 (Durham University and Durham Constabulary) – this project aims to contribute to the development and implementation of an Ethics Committee at Durham Constabulary.

 PhD Internship award: From ‘Report to Court’: A Comparative, qualitative study of police domestic abuse recording practices and responses.
 (Durham University and Cumbria Constabulary with involvement from GMP and Northumbria Police).